HarnoorG/Data-Analysis-Portfolio/CRIME-WEATHER-AND-DAYLIGHT-SAVINGS-PROJECT/README.md

 ```

 ### Changing the type of the sunset variable
+As we can see above the sunset column currently has the double data type.
+We don't want it to be treated as a double as even though it uses numbers it doesn't serve a numeric purpose.
+Therefore, we use as.character() to change its data type to character.

 ```
 crimesdd$sunset <- as.character(crimesdd$sunset)
 ```

 ### Creating a list of all the years between 2003 and 2023
+Here, the seq() function is used to get a list of the years from 2003 to 2023

 ```
 year_list <- seq(2003, 2023, by = 1)
 ```

 ### Creating a list of all of the dates between March 9th and April 3rd for all of the years
+Next, sapply() is used with seq() and paste0() to take the list of years we just created and make a new list of all of the dates between March 9th and April 3rd for each year.
+The as.Date() function was also used to save these as the date data type.

 ```
 date_list <- sapply(year_list, function(x){